SkoolNotes/Taproot/2020MATH401/KBhMATH401Limits.md

 \defintion{Infitinite discontinuity}{Functions that approch infinity}

-If you think about it, if you try to fix the discontinuity, you will be tracing all the wall up the infinity
+If you think about it, if you try to fix the discontinuity, you will be tracing all the way up the infinity

 \definition{Jump discontinuity}{"Staircase" functions that causes jump}